 Who Is M.O.D.O.K.?

 The character M.O.D.O.K. was created by comic book legend Jack Kirby.
-In the Marvel comics, M.O.D.O.K.’s original name is George Tarleton.
+In the Marvel comics, M.O.D.O.K.’s real name is George Tarleton.
 He works as an engineer for the crime organization A.I.M.
 In an effort to create a human supercomputer, A.I.M. performs experiments on Tarleton.

 While the experiments give Tarleton super mental powers, they also horrifically disfigured him.
 His head becomes so enormous that he needs the assistance of the floating “Doomsday Chair” to move, and his body becomes basically useless.